0100101101011010/food/foodventures/_posts/2019-01-27-what-i-ate-triumphs-failures.md

 I pour it through a strainer into a freezer bag (if I'm freezing) or a mason jar (if I plan to use it soon) and then I always have vegetable stock ready to go whenever I need it!

-## Wednesday: Tofu Avocado Mousse
+## Wednesday: Tofu Avocado Mousse, Tofu Grilled Cheese, and Peanut Butter Oats

 ![tofu avocado mousse](/food/foodventures/images/tofu-avocado-mousse.jpg){:width="40%"}{: .image-right}

 OMGGG THIS IS SO GOOD!
 Almost all dessert tofu recipes call for silken tofu, but I used regular fresh tofu.
 It worked really well.
 I used [this recipe from Plant-Based Cooking](https://www.plantbasedcooking.com/recipe/tasty-tofu-avocado-chocolate-mousse/) and can't recommend it enough.
 I made the recipe the night before and brought it in for work.
+I thought the avocado's taste might change from being oxidized overnight, but I couldn't tell at all.
 A refreshing change from my overnight oats routine.

 ![tofu grilled cheese](/food/foodventures/images/tofu-grilled-cheese.jpg){:width="50%"}{: .image-right}

+This was not great.
+I love tofu and I love grilled cheese, but I think they go better separately.

 ![peanut butter oats](/food/foodventures/images/peanut-butter-oats.jpg){:width="50%"}{: .image-right}